 Interstate 440 encircles central Raleigh on the northern half of the Cliff Benson Beltway.
 Known almost exclusively as the Beltline in Wake County, I-440 overlaps with U.S. 1 for 10.70 miles from Interstate 40 by the Cary city line to U.S. 401 (Capital Boulevard).
 U.S. 64 Business accompanies I-440 south from New Bern Avenue 1.09 miles to Interstate 87, where U.S. 64 joins I-440 south 2.71 miles to Interstate 40.
 The renumbering of I-495 to Interstate 87 includes extending I-87 over the southeastern most section of I-440 to connect with I-40.

 Beginning in 1991, Interstate 440 was widened nearly all the way around Raleigh.
 Finished in 1993, the first expanded section of the beltline was from Glen Eden Drive, between Lake Boone Trail and Ridge, to Wake Forest Road.
 By 1997, all but the westernmost four miles were six lanes wide.
 Work estimated to cost $475 million reconstructs the final four-lane section, from U.S. 1/64 just south of Walnut Street in Cary to north of Wade Avenue in Raleigh.
 I-440 Improvements - Project U-2719 includes redesigning the exchange at Western Boulevard into a diverging diamond interchange (DDI) and modifying the cloverleaf interchange at Wade Avenue to eliminate weaving traffic with at least one flyover ramp.
-Construction started in Fall 2019 and runs through Summer 2023.
+Construction started in Fall 2019 continues into

 Interstate 440 North Carolina Guides